kieran-mackle/hypervehicle/README.md

 ## Getting Started

+### Working in a dedicated environment
+It is *very* recommended that you work in a dedicated environment.
+This is especially important when running simulations on UQ's HPC's, which may not have the latest version of Python.
+To avoid any conflicts, [Anaconda](https://www.anaconda.com/) is recommended, with a Python3.9 environment.

 ### Dependencies
 Hypervehicle relies on the [Eilmer](https://github.com/gdtk-uq/gdtk) geometry package.
 Note that a full Eilmer install is not required.
 Instead, do a